Before you begin

 - Click Options, and then select Assign.

-- In Assign User Attributes, in User Groups or Users, select a group or user, and click Update.
+- In Assign User Attributes, in Groups or Users, select a group or user, and click Update.

 - You can select any user or group, but do not select yourself.
 You can change this selection later.